LS-Lab/KeYmaeraX-release/README.md

 If you need to use an earlier version of Java or Mathematica, you can also run KeYmaera X via

     java -Xss20M -cp keymaerax.jar KeYmaeraX

+If running `java -jar keymaerax.jar` results in the error `java.lang.module.FindException: Module java.xml.bind not found` then downgrade JDK to version 1.8 till 1.10, because 1.11 is not yet supported.

 If KeYmaera X acts weird after an update, clean your local cache of lemmas by removing (or renaming) the directory `~/.keymaerax/cache`.
 You could also try renaming the model and proof database `~/.keymaerax/keymaerax.sqlite` (if this file has become corrupt, it may prevent KeYmaera X from working properly).